 You should be able to create and sell an accessory without infringing on the original product.
 The patent owner only has a right to exclude others from making, using, selling, or importing the product without permission.
 The patent right does not exclude others from making accessories that can be...Read more »

 If it's a new car and should be under warranty.
 In that case, you have to give them a chance to repair the vehicle.
 If they can't fix the problem after a reasonable number of attempts to repair it, then you can get a new car from the manufacturer.
-After you've taken it in for repairs 4 times for...Read more »
+After you've taken it in for...Read more »

 It depends on when you earned the money in the 401K and IRA.
 If you earned the money while you were married, it's community property.
 If you earned the money before you were married or after a separation or divorce, it's separate property.
-If you can trace how much was contributed during marriage...Read more »
+If you can trace how much was contributed...Read more »

 A trustee is the person who manages a trust.
 An executor is the person who carries out the instructions for a will and takes care of the estate of the person who died.
 A trustee will often have many of the same duties as an executor.
 If you are creating a living trust, it is sound advice to make...Read more »